AngangGuo/COMP-2913/deliverables.md

 #### Requirements

-1. Create a new React application, name it "todo-app".
+1. Create a new React application, name it "shopping-list".

-1. This app will display a text input for the user, where they will be able to write a task.
+1. This app will display a text input for the user, where they will be able to write a shopping item.
+Eg. "a dozen eggs", "detergent".

-1. A button should be displayed beside the input.
-When clicked, this button should add the user's input to a list of to do items.
+1. A button labeled "Add to Shopping list" should be displayed beside the input.
+When clicked, this button should add the user's input to a list of shopping items.

 1. Blank items should not be added to the list.
-This can happen if the user presses the "Add" button without writing down a task.
+This can happen if the user presses the add button without writing down a task.

 1. Users should be able to add items to the list by using the "Enter" key as well.